rwtodd/org.rwtodd.crypto.spritz/README.md

   for concurrency.
 It provides the encryption/decryption as stream wrappers, which is very nice.

+The implementations--mostly just hashers--are mainly written to compare the way the implementations look, how hard they were to write, and how fast the resulting program run.

   * __scala__: Scala was the first implementation, when I was briefly in love with the language and looking for projects to try it out on.
 This has a hasher and encryptor, but I didn't